vorobeiDev/english-excellence/README.md

-This is simple markup (HTML, CSS) project.
+This is a simple markup (HTML, CSS, JS) project.